ofelcan164/API/sections/collections.md

 Get collection files
 ---------
 * `GET /collections/<collection_id>/files.json` will return `200 OK` with a list of files associated with the collection.
-100 files will be returned per page.
-If you have more than 100 files in the specified collection, use `page` as a query parameter to retrieve pages beyond the first one.
+We will return 100 files per page.
+If the result set has 100 files, it's your responsibility to check the next page to see if there are any more files -- you do this by adding `&page=2` to the query, then `&page=3` and so on.

 ```json
 [